lamhq/tech-notes/pages/devops/aws/5-database/6-qldb.md

 ## Amazon Quantum Ledger Database (QLDB)

-A fully managed ledger database that provides a transparent, immutable, and cryptographically verifiable transaction log.
+A fully managed ledger database that provides a transparent, **immutable**, and cryptographically verifiable transaction log.

-It's Amazon's way of doing ledger databases.
+It's Amazon's way of doing **ledger databases**.

-If the scenario is not talking about immutable databases, do not choose Amazon QLDB.

 ## QLDB Use cases